EUMETNET/openradardata-documentation/docs/1-ORD-API-overview.md

 # 1. Overview

+The **Open Radar Data (ORD) API** is a service, which provides access to EUMETNET OPERA weather radar data and products and to links of a selection of national weather radar products.

-The RODEO project develops a user interface and Application Programming Interfaces (API) for accessing meteorological datasets declared as High Value Datasets (HVD) by the EU Implementing Regulation (EU) 2023/138 under the EU Open Data Directive (EU) 2019/1024.
-The project also fosters the engagement between data providers and data users for enhancing the understanding of technical solutions being available for sharing and accessing the HVD datasets.
-This project provides a sustainable and standardized system for sharing real-time surface weather observations in line with the HVD regulation and WMO WIS 2.0 strategy.
+ORD API was developed within the EU- and EUMETNET-funded [RODEO project](https://rodeo-project.eu/), which created a user interface and Application Programming Interfaces (APIs) for accessing meteorological datasets designated as High Value Datasets (HVDs) under the EU Implementing Regulation (EU) 2023/138 of the EU Open Data Directive (EU) 2019/1024.

-Via Open Radar Data (ORD) API, data from European weather radars will be made available through open web services, so that they can be accessed by anyone.
-The development and implementation of ORD API is part of the RODEO project.
-The goal for this project is to make near real-time weather radar data easily available.
-The data will be published on both a message queue using MQTT and trough an OGC-EDR API.
-Search metadata will be made available through the global discovery catalog developed and managed through MeteoGate Services developed in WP2.
-The system architecture is portable, scalable and modular for considering possible future extensions to existing networks and datasets.
+Weather radar data are also classified as HVDs and, accordingly, one of the aims of RODEO is to provide near real-time and archived weather radar observations.
+The radar data ispublished both via a message queue using [MQTT](https://mqtt.org/) and through [EDR](https://ogcapi.ogc.org/edr/)-compliant APIs.
+Metadata will also be made available via [OGC Records](https://ogcapi.ogc.org/records/) APIs.

 ---